Read time 6 minutes

 If you are aware of the location of the MDF files, then you should also know the techniques that can help you secure your database.

-Once you know the default MDF file location, the next step is to open and view its data (database objects and sub-data) stored inside, but the question is how you would open the MDF file without the SQL server?
+Once you know the default MDF file location, the next step is to open and view its data (database objects and sub-data) stored inside, but the question is how you would open the MDF file without the SQL server.
 The answer is to download and use a standalone MDF viewer software.

-Kernel for MDF Viewer is one such software, that assists the user in the process of opening and viewing the MDF file(s) with no software additionally needed.
+Kernel for MDF Viewer is one such software, that assists the user in the process of opening and viewing the MDF file(s) with no additional software needed.
 It enables the user to load both healthy and corrupt or damaged MDF/NDF files instantly and offers a detailed view of data.
 Additionally, the tool enables the user to preview items deleted from the database, preserves data integrity, and maintains file structure & original file properties.

 Follow the steps given below to open and view MDF file:

-Note: If the MDF file is badly corrupt or damaged then, select Advanced Mode and proceed.
+Note: If the MDF file is badly corrupt or damaged, then select Advanced Mode and proceed.
 If the SQL database version is not detected automatically, select the SQL Database version manually, as shown below:

 Note: Double-clicking on any object will also expand it.